-2.1 This report presents recent developments in the global, national and local economies.
+2.1 This report presents recent developments in the global, national and local economy.
 The report is now produced on a regular, quarterly basis.
-As such the latest available version will be presented to the Board for each of its meetings.
-When no new report is available from the previous meeting, a brief update will be provided to the Board covering any recent major developments.
+As such the latest available version will be presented to each Panel meeting.

 The version presented here is the February 2019 Economic Update.